voegelas/mariadb-plugin-saslauthd/README.md

 that the MariaDB client libraries are installed and that the mysql_clear_password plugin is available.

-Building the plugin requires a C compiler and GNU Make 4 or a BSD make.
+Building the plugin requires a C compiler, GNU Make 4 or a BSD make and the MariaDB development files.
+On Ubuntu, install the build-essential and libmariadb-dev packages.

 ## LICENSE AND COPYRIGHT